cherrry/soong.vim/README.md

 # soong.vim

-Provides basic syntax for `Android.bp` in Soong build system.
+Syntax files and plugin integrations for the Soong build system.

 ## Installation